The Real Plumbing

 The Drought Numbers

 Quantifying mycorrhizal contribution to drought resilience is genuinely difficult in field settings, but lab studies consistently show inoculated plants surviving longer water deficits than uninoculated controls of the same species.
-Effect sizes range from 20 percent better leaf water status to several days’ difference in wilting onset to dramatic differences in survival under repeated drought cycles.
+Effect sizes range from twenty percent better leaf water status to several days’ difference in wilting onset to dramatic differences in survival under repeated drought cycles.

 The Solarpunk Frame